arith-lang/proto-impl/docs/getting-started/tutorial.md

 This brief tutorial will help you get used to programming in Arith and introduce some of its great features along the way!
 It is *not* a comprehensive guide to the language, but it will definitely help you gain at least basic familiarity with the Arith language and interpreter.

+If you've never programmed before, the tutorial will also introduce you to several important concepts in programming and help you start your programming journey on the right foot.

 ## Using the Arith CLI

 The Arith CLI is quite simple.
 Assuming you have Arith installed globally (using `npm link`), as explained in the [Quick Start Guide](getting-started/quick-start.md), start by typing `arith help` into your shell.
 You should see something like the following set of instructions (your version number may be different):